The Daily News (Kentucky)

-The Daily News is a daily-except-Saturday newspaper based in Bowling Green, Kentucky.
-It is published Sunday mornings and Monday through Friday evenings.
+The Daily News is a daily newspaper based in Bowling Green, Kentucky.
+It is published Monday, Wednesday and Saturday.

 History

 The current newspaper can trace its roots to the Bowling Green Democrat founded in 1854.
 A rival paper, The Daily Times, was founded by John B. Gaines in 1882 and the newspapers eventually merged into the predecessor to the Park City Daily News; now named the Daily News.
 The newspaper was still owned by members of the Gaines family until its sale in 2022.